Autogas: Converter-and-mixer system operation

 An autogas carburettor may simply consist of a throttlebody and a mixer, sometimes fitted together using an adapter, the venturi is not needed.

 Cold start enrichment is achieved by the fact that the engine coolant is cold when the engine is cold.
 This causes denser vapour to be delivered to the mixer.
 As the engine warms up, the coolant temperature rises until the engine is at operating temperature and the mixture has leaned off to the normal running mixture.
 Depending on the system, the throttle may need to be held open further when the engine is cold in the same manner as with a petrol carburettor.
 On others, the normal mixture is intended to be somewhat lean and no cold-start throttle increase is needed.
 Because of the way enrichment is achieved, no additional choke butterfly is required for cold starting with LPG.
-Some evaporators have an electric choke valve, energising this valve, before starting the engine, will spray some LPG vapour into the carburetor to help cold start.
+Some evaporators have an electric choke valve, energising this valve, before starting the engine, will spray some LPG vapour into the carburettor to help cold start.

 The temperature of the engine is critical to the tuning of an autogas system.
 The engine thermostat effectively controls the temperature of the converter, thus directly affecting the mixture.
 A faulty thermostat, or a thermostat of the wrong temperature range for the design of the system may not operate correctly.

 The power output capacity of a system is limited by the ability of the converter to deliver a stable flow of vapour.
 A coolant temperature lower than intended will reduce the maximum power output possible, as will an air bubble trapped in the cooling circuit or complete loss of coolant.
 All converters have a limit, beyond which mixtures become unstable.
 Unstable mixtures typically contain tiny droplets of liquid fuel that were not heated enough in the converter and will vaporise in the mixer or intake to form an excessively rich mixture.
 When this occurs, the mixture will become so rich that the engine will flood and stall.
 Because the outside of the converter will be at or below 0 °C when this happens, water vapour from the air will freeze onto the outside of the converter, forming an icy white layer.
 Some converters are very susceptible to cracking when this happens.